ideas42/test_tutorial/1_data_cleaning_R.md

 Note that the `echo = FALSE` parameter was added to the code chunk to prevent printing of the R code that generated the plot.

 ## Now, let's try using other libraries

+Skimr works great to get a quick summary of the data.
+We also load the `palmerpenguins` package as a sample dataset.

 ```r